Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation: Proposed Method

 We measure the discrepancy between a candidate hypothesis $E_c$ (with vector $\mathbf{v}_c$) and a support hypothesis $E_s$ (with vector $\mathbf{v}_s$) using the $\ell_1$ distance, $\|\mathbf{v}_c - \mathbf{v}_s\|_1$.
 Based on these vector representations, we define Soft Precision (\textsc{SoftP}) and Soft Recall (\textsc{SoftR}) as:

 Here, $L$ is included in the denominator for normalization.
 Finally, \textsc{SoftF1}$(E_c, E_s)$ is computed as the harmonic mean of \textsc{SoftP}$(E_c, E_s)$ and \textsc{SoftR}$(E_c, E_s)$.

 Unlike the standard $\textsc{F1}(\cdot,\cdot)$, $\textsc{SoftF1}(\cdot,\cdot)$ returns a continuous value reflecting the degree of mismatch.
 Crucially, even if the support hypothesis is empty ($\mathbf{v}_s = \mathbf{0}$), a candidate with a small error vector $\mathbf{v}_c$ will yield a high utility score closer to $1$, rather than collapsing to $0$ (see proof in Appendix A.2).
+Furthermore, a synthetic meta-evaluation on human annotations (Appendix A.3) confirms that $\textsc{SoftF1}(\cdot,\cdot)$ faithfully tracks fine-grained quality changes that $\textsc{F1}(\cdot,\cdot)$ misses in exactly this regime.
 This property enables MBR decoding to meaningfully rank candidates even when the consensus among support hypotheses is that the translation is error-free.
-Furthermore, $\textsc{SoftF1}(\cdot,E_y)$ can also serve as an effective evaluation metric for ESD.